RosettaCommons/demos/tutorials/rosetta_scripting/README.md

 $> <path_to_Rosetta_directory>/main/source/bin/rosetta_scripts.default.linuxgccrelease -s 1ubq.pdb -parser:protocol repack_only.xml -out:prefix repack_only_
 ```

-If you look at the output, you'll see that the side-chains have been repacked, though in many cases, Rosetta found an optimal rotamer very close to that in the input structure.
+If you look at the output, you'll see that the sidechains have been repacked, though in many cases, Rosetta found an optimal rotamer very close to that in the input structure.

 #### Advanced packing: Using ResidueSelectors with TaskOperations to redesign the protein core